tungt84/mod_auth_mellon/README.md

 the endpoint "<endpoint path>/invalidate?ReturnTo=<valid url>".
 The "ReturnTo" parameter is required.

-Here is a sample configuration to enabled this feature:
+Here is a sample configuration to enable this feature:
 ```ApacheConf
 MellonEnabledInvalidateSessionEndpoint On
 ```